david-chidester/Cruise-Industry-Market-Research/README.md

 # Neurodiversity_in_the_Workplace_Data_Analysis
-A data science project on cruise line for Nuerodiversity in the workplace training We will be analysing market research data on cruise lines
+This is a data science project on the cruise line industry for Nuerodiversity in the workplace training We will be analysing market research data on cruise lines

 The file paths to the raw data in this project use the unix standard for file paths (ie: /path/to/file.txt)